Discover the hidden gem of Halong Bay: Exploring Route 3 with Bhaya Cruises

 Why choose route 3?

 While every route in Halong Bay offers breathtaking scenery, Route 3 stands out as an enriching option.
-It’s an excellent choice for a wide range of travelers, and the perfect itinerary for anyone wanting to delve into the region’s rich cultural history.
+It’s an excellent choice for a wide range of travelers, and the perfect itinerary for anyone wanting to delve into the region’s rich cultural history and prefer quiet routing and slow travel.

 • Escape the crowds: Unlike the heavily trafficked Route 2, which is the most popular choice, Route 3 takes you to quieter, less-visited areas of the bay.
 This allows for a more peaceful and intimate journey, letting you truly connect with the serene beauty of the landscape without the distraction of numerous other vessels.